Newcomb Campus Policies & Guidelines

 College vehicles (cars, trucks, ATV’s and snowmobiles) are to be used in conjunction with assigned work activities only.
 All drivers must be College employees and possess a valid drivers license.

-Gasoline is available at the Maintenance Garage Monday thru Friday from 7:00 am to 3:30 pm for College vehicles only.
+Gasoline is available at the Newcomb Town Hall for College vehicles only.
 Record all information on the form at the pump.
 Report any vehicle problems to the Maintenance Supervisor or your immediate supervisor promptly.

 HWF roads are narrow and have many sections with limited sight distance.
 Often there are vehicles parked on the edge of the road or researchers standing in the road who may not see or hear you coming.
 Use extreme caution when driving on HWF roads.
 The maximum speed limit on all HWF roads is 15 MPH.
 Drivers exceeding this limit will receive one warning only; speeding on a second occasion can result in loss of all driving privileges (including use of a personal vehicle) on HWF roads.
 No passengers are permitted to ride in truck beds or anywhere not designed for passenger use.
 Seasonal residents using the AEC must park in the upper parking lot.
 Lower lots near the office are for staff and visitors.